Brynhild Olivier: Postwar (1918–1924)

 When the war ended in November 1918, Hugh was demobbed and returned to his job in London, while Sherrard went up to St John's College, Cambridge to read Natural Sciences.
 The following July, the Popham's third child, Tristram was born.
-Bryn continued to see Sherrard discretely, but wanted to maintain her marriage.
+Bryn continued to see Sherrard discreetly, but wanted to maintain her marriage.
 She confided in her husband, but was shocked to find he did not see it her way, and she was trapped between the demands of two men.
 She and Hugh took a house in Draycot Fitz Payne, Wiltshire, where they were the neighbours of the MacCarthys, and where she spent much of her time, Hugh Popham visiting only at weekends.
 There she established a local branch of the League of Nations Union in 1920.
 Bryn's daughter described her parents' relationship as one in which Bryn found her husband rather dry and his love for her, "dumb and beseeching".
 Virginia Woolf also commented that it was obvious what was happening to the marriage.
-However, in 1920.
-Bryn found that she was pregnant again.
+However, in 1920 Bryn found that she was pregnant again.
 This time she consulted her sister Noël, now a physician, and her fiancée, Dr Arthur Richards.
 Abortion was illegal in Britain then, but they reluctantly and discretely arranged what they referred to as "certain services" for Bryn.

-A few years later, the Pophams moved their home to Ramsden, where Bryn's parents had retired to.
+A few years later, the Pophams moved their home to Ramsden, where Bryn's parents had retired.
 Sherrard, who had recently graduated, also moved to Oxfordshire to be nearby, and eventually moved in.
 He continued to pressure Bryn, eventually persuading her to reluctantly have his child.
 She did so in the hope of changing his behaviour.
 She soon concluded that it had made "everything ten times worse".